Updated on February 26, 2023

 The Kents travel to Coast City, California for a relative’s wedding.
 Accompanying them on the same flight is one Harold Jordan, who shows an odd lack of fear in various situations.
 One guess who he grows up to be, of course.

-Besides showing Hal the same age as Clark, the story also shows Superboy’s setting having moved to the mid-to-late 60s.
+Besides showing Hal the same age as Clark, the story also shows Superboy’s setting has moved to the mid-to-late 60s.
 (Clark at one point states a dislike of the Beach Boys and a preference for Andy Williams.)

 Smallville’s shown as explicitly on the east coast; it didn’t gain its Kansas location until the Byrne reboot in 1986.
 A few Californians Superboy saves misremember the name of his hometown. (“I thought Superboy lived on the east coast…a town called ‘Littleville’?”
 “Er, Smallville, sir!”)